GerHobbelt/owemdjee/README.md

 - **libevt** [📁](./libevt) [🌐](https://github.com/GerHobbelt/libevt) -- a library to access the Windows Event Log (EVT) format.
-- **libfann** [📁](./libfann) [🌐](https://github.com/GerHobbelt/fann) -- FANN: Fast Artificial Neural Network Library, a free open source neural network library, which implements multilayer artificial neural networks in C with support for both fully connected and sparsely connected networks.
-Cross-platform execution in both fixed and floating point are supported.
-It includes a framework for easy handling of training data sets.
-It is easy to use, versatile, well documented, and fast.
 - **libffi** [📁](./libffi) [🌐](https://github.com/GerHobbelt/libffi) -- provides a portable, high level programming interface to various calling conventions.
 This allows a programmer to call any function specified by a call interface description at run time.
-- **libfort** [📁](./libfort) [🌐](https://github.com/GerHobbelt/libfort) -- a simple crossplatform library to create formatted text tables.
 - **libgateY** [📁](./libgateY) [🌐](https://github.com/GerHobbelt/libgateY) -- Use a web browser to easily visualize data from your C++ program and control it’s behaviour. libgateY allows you to add variables shared between the native C++ code and the javascript code.
-- **libharry** [📁](./libharry) [🌐](https://github.com/GerHobbelt/harry) -- Harry - A Tool for Measuring String Similarity
 - **libheif** [📁](./libheif) [🌐](https://github.com/GerHobbelt/heif) -- High Efficiency Image File Format (HEIF) :: a visual media container format standardized by the Moving Picture Experts Group (MPEG) for storage and sharing of images and image sequences.
 It is based on the well-known ISO Base Media File Format (ISOBMFF) standard.
 HEIF Reader/Writer Engine is an implementation of HEIF standard in order to demonstrate its powerful features and capabilities.
 - **libheif-alt** [📁](./libheif-alt) [🌐](https://github.com/GerHobbelt/libheif) -- an ISO/IEC 23008-12:2017 HEIF and AVIF (AV1 Image File Format) file format decoder and encoder.
 HEIF and AVIF are new image file formats employing HEVC (h.265) or AV1 image coding, respectively, for the best compression ratios currently possible.
 - **libmetalink** [📁](./libmetalink) [🌐](https://github.com/GerHobbelt/libmetalink) -- a library to read Metalink XML download description format.
 It supports both [_Metalink version 3_](http://www.metalinker.org/Metalink_3.0_Spec.pdf) and [_Metalink version 4 (RFC 5854)_](https://tools.ietf.org/html/rfc5854).
-- **libmlpp** [📁](./libmlpp) [🌐](https://github.com/GerHobbelt/MLPP) -- ML++ :: The intent with this machine-learning library is for it to act as a crossroad between low-level developers and machine learning engineers.
-- **libmobi** [📁](./libmobi) [🌐](https://github.com/GerHobbelt/libmobi) -- a library for handling Mobipocket/Kindle (MOBI) ebook format documents.
-- **libocca** [📁](./libocca) [🌐](https://github.com/GerHobbelt/occa) -- a portable and vendor neutral framework for parallel programming on heterogeneous platforms.
-The OCCA API provides unified models for heterogeneous programming concepts&mdash;such as a device, memory, or kernel&mdash;while the OCCA Kernel Language (OKL) enables the creation of portable device kernels using a directive-based extension to the C-language.
 - **libpinyin** [📁](./libpinyin) [🌐](https://github.com/GerHobbelt/libpinyin) -- the libpinyin project aims to provide the algorithms core for intelligent sentence-based Chinese pinyin input methods.
-- **libpmemobj-cpp** [📁](./libpmemobj-cpp) [🌐](https://github.com/GerHobbelt/libpmemobj-cpp) -- a C++ binding for **libpmemobj** (a library which is a part of [PMDK collection](https://github.com/pmem/pmdk)).
 - **libpopcnt** [📁](./libpopcnt) [🌐](https://github.com/GerHobbelt/libpopcnt) -- a header-only C/C++ library for counting the number of 1 bits (bit population count) in an array as quickly as possible using specialized CPU instructions.
-- **libprecog** [📁](./libprecog) [🌐](https://github.com/GerHobbelt/PRLib) -- PRLib - Pre-Recognition Library.
-The main aim of the library is to prepare images for OCR (text recogntion).
-Image processing can really help to improve recognition quality.
-- **libraqm** [📁](./libraqm) [🌐](https://github.com/GerHobbelt/libraqm) -- a small library that encapsulates the logic for complex text layout and provides a convenient API.
-- **libshmcache** [📁](./libshmcache) [🌐](https://github.com/GerHobbelt/libshmcache) -- a local share memory cache for multi processes. it is a high performance library because read mechanism is lockless. libshmcache is 100+ times faster than a remote interface such as redis.
 - **libsigcplusplus** [📁](./libsigcplusplus) [🌐](https://github.com/GerHobbelt/libsigcplusplus) -- libsigc++ : The Typesafe Callback Framework for C++.
 It allows you to define signals and to connect those signals to any callback function, either global or a member function, regardless of whether it is static or virtual.
 - **libsmile** [📁](./libsmile) [🌐](https://github.com/GerHobbelt/libsmile) -- C implementation of the Smile binary format (https://github.com/FasterXML/smile-format-specification).
-- **libuv** [📁](./libuv) [🌐](https://github.com/GerHobbelt/libuv) --   a multi-platform support library with a focus on asynchronous I/O.

-  Feature highlights:

-  * Full-featured event loop backed by epoll, kqueue, IOCP, event ports.
-  * Asynchronous TCP and UDP sockets
-  * Asynchronous DNS resolution
-  * Asynchronous file and file system operations
-  * File system events
-  * ANSI escape code controlled TTY
-  * IPC with socket sharing, using Unix domain sockets or named pipes (Windows)
-  * Child processes
-  * Thread pool
-  * Signal handling
-  * High resolution clock
-  * Threading and synchronization primitives

-- **lizard** [📁](./lizard) [🌐](https://github.com/GerHobbelt/lizard) --   efficient compression with very fast decompression.
-Lizard (formerly LZ5) is a lossless compression algorithm which contains 4 compression methods:

-  - fastLZ4 : compression levels -10...-19 are designed to give better decompression speed than [LZ4] i.e. over 2000 MB/s
-  - fastLZ4 + Huffman : compression levels -30...-39 add Huffman coding to fastLZ4
-  - LIZv1 : compression levels -20...-29 are designed to give better ratio than [LZ4] keeping 75% decompression speed
-  - LIZv1 + Huffman : compression levels -40...-49 give the best ratio (comparable to [zlib] and low levels of [zstd]/[brotli]) at decompression speed of 1000 MB/s

-- **lzbench** [📁](./lzbench) [🌐](https://github.com/GerHobbelt/lzbench) -- an in-memory benchmark of open-source LZ77/LZSS/LZMA compressors.
-It joins all compressors into a single exe.
-- **lzham_codec** [📁](./lzham_codec) [🌐](https://github.com/GerHobbelt/lzham_codec) -- LZHAM is a lossless data compression codec, with a compression ratio similar to LZMA but with 1.5x-8x faster decompression speed.
 - **mace** [📁](./mace) [🌐](https://github.com/GerHobbelt/mace) -- **Mobile AI Compute Engine** (or **MACE** for short) is a deep learning inference framework optimized for mobile heterogeneous computing on Android, iOS, Linux and Windows devices.
 The design focuses on the following
-- **mammut** [📁](./mammut) [🌐](https://github.com/GerHobbelt/mammut) -- provides an object oriented abstraction of architectural features normally exposed by means of `sysfs` files or CPU registries.
-It also provides the possibility to manage remote machines by using a client server mechanism.
 - **marian** [📁](./marian) [🌐](https://github.com/GerHobbelt/marian) -- an efficient Neural Machine Translation framework written in pure C++ with minimal dependencies.
-- **memory** [📁](./memory) [🌐](https://github.com/GerHobbelt/memory) -- the C++ STL allocator model has various flaws.
-For example, they are fixed to a certain type, because they are almost necessarily required to be templates.
-So you can't easily share a single allocator for multiple types.
-In addition, you can only get a copy from the containers and not the original allocator object.
-At least with C++11 they are allowed to be stateful and so can be made object not instance based.
-But still, the model has many flaws.
-Over the course of the years many solutions have been proposed, for example [EASTL].
-This library is another.
-But instead of trying to change the STL, it works with the current implementation.
-- **mesh-allocator** [📁](./mesh-allocator) [🌐](https://github.com/GerHobbelt/Mesh) -- Mesh: Compacting Memory Management for C/C++ -- Mesh is a drop in replacement for [malloc(3)](http://man7.org/linux/man-pages/man3/malloc.3.html) that can transparently recover from memory fragmentation without any changes to application code.
-Mesh is described in detail in a [paper (PDF)](https://github.com/plasma-umass/Mesh/raw/master/mesh-pldi19-powers.pdf) that appeared at PLDI 2019.
 - **metalink-cli** [📁](./metalink-cli) [🌐](https://github.com/GerHobbelt/command) -- a small program which generates a metalink record on `stdout` for every file given on the commandline and using the mirror list from `stdin`.
 - **metalink-mini-downloader** [📁](./metalink-mini-downloader) [🌐](https://github.com/GerHobbelt/mini-downloader) -- a small metalink downloader written in C++, using boost, libcurl and expat.
 It can either be compiled so that it downloads a specific file and then (optionally) launches it or be compiled into a "downloader template", which can later be used to create a custom downloader by replacing text strings inside the executable (they are marked in a special way, to make this easy).
 - **midas** [📁](./midas) [🌐](https://github.com/GerHobbelt/MIDAS) --   C++ implementation of: